top of page

 The message of October 1, 1981 “All the religions are equal before God” (perfectly consistent with the religious thinking of then-priest Tomislav Vlašić) is not present in the devotional selection used by the Dicastery, but it is solidly documented [cf. Laurentin, p.
 156; and the cited article by Bishop Perić, The Deviations of Medjugorje.]

 It is true that apologists [cf. Laurentin, pp. 319-324] have proposed alternative interpretations, but these appear objectively unfounded.
-[I refer the reader to my article The Gospa Says, ‘All Religions Are Equal.’
+[I refer the reader to my article Our Lady of Medjugorje: ‘All Religions Are Equal.’
 Apologists Run for Cover].

 But there is more.